-PAUL C. VOET Director since 1980 Age: 50 Mr. Voet is an Executive Vice President of the Company and has held this position since May 1991.
-Previously, from May 1988 to November 1993, he also served the Company as a Vice Chairman.
-Mr. Voet is President and Chief Executive Officer and a director of National.
+PAUL C. VOET Director since 1980 Age: 52 Mr. Voet is an Executive Vice President of the Company and has held this position since May 1991.
+From January 1992 to September 1997, he also served as President and Chief Executive Officer of the Company's then majority-owned subsidiary, National Sanitary Supply Company.

-GEORGE J. WALSH Director since November 1995 Age: 51 Mr. Walsh is a partner with the law firm of Gould & Wilkie, New York, New York, and has held this position since January 1978.
-He is a director of National.
+GEORGE J. WALSH III Director since November 1995 Age: 53 Mr. Walsh is a partner with the law firm of Gould & Wilkie, New York, New York, and has held this position since January 1978.